 Event objectives and the questions you should be asking

 For every event the objectives setting stage should start with these three questions:

 1. What will a successful event look like for those attending and your company?

-For the attendee this could be a whole host of things such as networking, team building, learning, knowledge sharing etc. It really does depend on the event.
-Do remember to find out what the company is getting out of the event too, after all they are spending the money!
+For the attendee, this could be a whole host of things such as networking, team building, learning, knowledge sharing etc. It does depend on the event.
+Do remember to find out what the company is getting out of the event too, after all, they are spending the money!

-2. What are the objectives of each individual part of the event and the event overall?
+2. What are the objectives of each part of the event and the event overall?

 3. How will you be able to measure the success of the event?

-These are the three most important questions you can ask but you would be amazed how many organisations never answer these points prior to asking assistants to get on with the event arrangements.
+These are the three most important questions you can ask, but you would be amazed at how many organisations never answer these points before asking assistants to get on with the event arrangements.
 It can be difficult for an assistant to stop and ask these questions because they may feel their role is to organise not necessarily to discuss strategy.
-However I would argue that it is fundamentally important that if an assistant has been charged with organising the event they need to know the answers to these questions and need to feel comfortable asking senior members of staff what are the objectives.
+However, I would argue that it is fundamentally essential that if an assistant has been charged with organising the event, they need to know the answers to these questions and need to feel comfortable asking senior members of staff what the objectives are.

 We have a whole bunch of resources for those of you organising events.
 Have a look at our Events Management for Assistants.